LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 In its letter, J&J said samples of talc produced between December 1972 and October 1973 were tested for asbestos, and none was detected “in any sample.”

 J&J didn’t tell the FDA about a 1974 test by a professor at Dartmouth College in New Hampshire that turned up asbestos in talc from J&J – “fiberform” actinolite, as he put it.
-Nor did the company tell the FDA about a 1975 report from its longtime lab that found particles identified as “asbestos fibres” in five of 17 samples of talc from the chief source mine for Baby Powder.
+Nor did the company tell the FDA about a 1975 report from its longtime lab that found particles identified as “asbestos fibers” in five of 17 samples of talc from the chief source mine for Baby Powder.
 “Some of them seem rather high,” the private lab wrote in its cover letter.

 Bicks, the J&J lawyer, said the contract lab’s results were irrelevant because the talc was intended for industrial use.
 He said the company now believes that the actinolite the Dartmouth professor found “was not asbestiform,” based on its interpretation of a photo in the original lab report.